aryankumarsundi/aryankumarsundi/README.md

 - 👋 Hi, I’m @aryankumarsundi
-- 👀 I’m interested in php developer job profile
+- 👀 I’m interested in Full-Stack Developer job profile
-- 🌱 I’m currently working as php developer in The Driven Race & Club Solutions
+- 🌱 I’m currently working as Full-Stack Developer in The Valethi Technology
-- 💞️ I have more than 6 years of working experience
+- 💞️ I have more than 7+ years of working experience
 - 📫 My Email: aryankumarsundi@gmail.com
      Mobile No.: 7972641902
 <!---